Otto Schwerdgeburth: Life

 He returned to Weimar in 1860 where he worked on various historical paintings.
 Suffering from ill health, he went to Bad Reichenhall for cures.
 After his health improved he spent time in Salzburg where he worked on the painting The Salzburg Protestants which he finished in 1863 after a second stay in Salzburg.
 This painting was very well received.
 He worked on other historical paintings.
 In order to make a painting on the execution of Andreas Hofer he travelled to Verona and from there on to Florence, Rome and Naples.
-He died not long after his return from Rome.
+He died in Weimar not long after his return from Rome.

 Work

 Only a few works by him are known.
 His paintings show the influence of the Belgian history painter Ferdinand Pauwels.
 He also made a number of etchings.

 Pictures of Otto Schwerdgeburth are in the collections of the Wallraf-Richartz-Museum in Cologne, in the Kunsthalle Bremen and Schlossmuseum Weimar.